cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

       SubnetId: !Ref TutorialPrivateSubnet
 ```

-The final step is to associate our routing table with our subnets.
-Whew!
+The final step is to associate our routing table with our subnets!
+We use the [SubnetRouteTableAssociation][36] to attach our table of routes to the matching subnet.

-It was a long walk but we have accomplished a lot.
-Go ahead and provision your template and wait for CloudFormation to finish getting everything setup.
-From the CloudFormation web console, select your stack and click on the "Resources" tab to see all of the items that you have provisioned.
-Such progress!

 ## Setup Our Security Groups